material-components/material-components-ios/components/BottomSheet/README.md

 ### Expanding bottom sheet example

-To achieve an expanding bottom sheet on iOS, simply set the `trackingScrollView` property on your `MDCBottomSheetController`.
+To generate an expanding bottom sheet on iOS, set the `trackingScrollView` property on your `MDCBottomSheetController`.
 If the `contentSize` of the scroll view has a large enough height the bottom sheet will expand to the top.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift